 When I made this recipe I only knew about the deep frying technique, which I always find terrifying.
 Spattering oil makes me nervous enough to walk around the kitchen armed with a large glass lid that I use as a shield.
 So you can understand the joy I felt when I read that I could throw my green beans on a cooking tray, toss them in a little oil and get the same texture by broiling them in the oven.
 I tried and it worked!
 So there are two ways to make these dry-fried green beans with garlic sauce – you can deep fry or broil them (which is much easier, safer and healthier).

 These are deliciously salty and savory green beans that can be served as a snack, a side or a main.
-Add them to a bowl of rice (Szechuan chicken fried rice) or serve them with sweet and spicy tofu or next to a quick salmon with bok choy.
+Eat them with some white rice or serve them with sweet and spicy tofu or next to some Vietnamese beef balls or salmon croquettes.

 Did you like this Dry-Fried Green Beans Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comment section below!

 Serve this recipe with a side of Japanese rice.
 Watch our video on How To Make Japanese Rice the stove top or rice cooker method!